LucaBattt/LivMat-WP4-Deliverables/README.md

-# LivMat-WP4-Deliverables
+# LivMat-WP4
-A repository with the solicited deliverables and additional information/tasks from WP4 for the LivMat team
+A repository with the solicited deliverables and additional information, tasks, code, data and data analysis from WP4 for the LivMat team.

 ## Deliverables
 - [x] D4.1: Tools for interfacing with existing databases